-Utilizing social media hashtags that will get your social media posts seen – it’s something every business SHOULD be doing!
+Utilizing social media hashtags will get your social media posts seen – it’s something every business SHOULD be doing!

 Great!
 Let’s use them…but how?